Knowledge Hub

 Modification of a Calderbank offer

-Due to the fact that the principles of contract law apply to Calderbank offers, it’s likely that any modification would be classed as a second offer and therefore have the effect of withdrawing the initial offer.
+Due to the fact that the principles of contract law apply to Calderbank offers, it’s likely that any modification would be classed as a second offer and then have the effect of withdrawing the initial offer.
 It’s definitely worth obtaining legal advice in this situation to avoid any potential pitfalls of making any changes once the first offer has been sent to the other party.

 Can you negotiate a Calderbank offer?